skhan61/QuantProject/README.md

 Machine Learning and Deep Learning models are then trained and tested.
 Experiments are managed via MLflow for transparency and reproducibility.
 Relevant notebooks include `06_a_ML_models_forecasting.ipynb`, `06_b_DL_models_forecasting.ipynb`, and `06_c_DL_models_generative.ipynb`.

+### Strategy Building and Backtesting

+In the 07_strategy_building_and_backtesting.ipynb notebook, a momentum-based trading strategy is devised employing traditional quantitative methods and modern portfolio optimization.
+The approach integrates machine learning predictions, dynamic portfolio rebalancing, and robust risk management techniques, including VaR computation and stop-loss mechanisms.
+This holistic strategy underscores the seamless fusion of ML insights with trading tactics.

 ### Operational Tools

 The project is supported by a series of scripts and utilities.
 These range from dataset management (`top_stock_dataset_pipeline.py`) to MLflow experiment tracking (`top_mlflow_experiment.py`).
 Operational aspects are further enhanced by scripts for Git and Docker automation (`auto_commit.sh`, `push_to_dockerhub.sh`).